satellite-image-deep-learning/techniques/README.md

 ## Mixed data learning
 These techniques combine multiple data types, e.g. imagery and text data.
-* [Building a mixed-data neural network in Keras to predict accident locations](https://heartbeat.fritz.ai/building-a-mixed-data-neural-network-in-keras-to-predict-accident-locations-d51a63b738cf) -> Combining satellite imagery and structured data to predict the location of traffic accidents with a neural network of neural networks
+* [Predicting the locations of traffic accidents with satellite imagery and convolutional neural networks](https://towardsdatascience.com/teaching-a-neural-network-to-see-roads-74bff240c3e5) -> Combining satellite imagery and structured data to predict the location of traffic accidents with a neural network of neural networks, with [repo](https://github.com/L-Lewis/Predicting-traffic-accidents-CNN)
 * [Multi-Input Deep Neural Networks with PyTorch-Lightning - Combine Image and Tabular Data](https://rosenfelder.ai/multi-input-neural-network-pytorch/) -> excellent intro article using pytorch, not actually applied to satellite data but to real estate data
 * [Joint Learning from Earth Observation and OpenStreetMap Data to Get Faster Better Semantic Maps](https://arxiv.org/abs/1705.06057) -> fusion based architectures and coarse-to-fine segmentation to include the OpenStreetMap layer into multispectral-based deep fully convolutional networks, arxiv paper